Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: conclusion

 \section{conclusion}

 Bose-Einstein condensate serves an ideal platform to study different phenomena of condensed matter physics.
-Josephson oscillation is the one which can {be observed} in SOC-BECs.
-It is seen that the population imbalance between the coupled states oscillates.
-The oscillation frequency crucially depends on whether the center of mass is at rest or moving.
-In the case of stationary center of mass, oscillation amplitude is found to depend sensitively on the initial phase.
-The JT oscillation acquires additional phase in presence of optical lattices.
-As a result the variation of population imbalance without and with OLs does not occur in the same scale of dynamical phase.
-We examine that the maximum value of atomic population (MVAP) remains constant with time if the center of mass is kept at rest.
+Josephson oscillation is the one which can be realized in spin-orbit coupled Bose-Einstein condensates (SOC-BECs) through the oscillation of population imbalance between the coupled states.
+We consider Josephson-type oscillation in SOC-BECs with optical lattices and discuss its dependence on lattice and SOC parameters.
+More specifically, oscillation amplitude depends on the initial phase difference between components.
+Optical lattice changes phase velocity and thus increases the frequency of JT oscillation.

-If the center of mass is moving, the frequency of JT oscillation is found to increase.
-In this case, the maximum population in the two states remains unequal.
-The nonlinear optical lattice (NOL) modulates the oscillation amplitude periodically which results the MVAP to oscillate.
-However, oscillation of population imbalance in presence and absence of the NOL is seen to occur in the same scale of dynamical phase.
+During the oscillation of the maximum value of population (MVP) both state are equal implying that average value of population imbalance is zero.
+However, it is also possible to create oscillation with unequal MVP in the SOC states.
+This is termed as quantum mechanical self-trapping(QMST).
+The QMST condition allows to determine critical value of width for the observation of self trapping.
+For given values of SOC parameters,lattice parameter can be used to control the value of critical parameter for QMST.